-The Thaw Conservation Center at The Morgan Library & Museum, a world-class laboratory for the conservation of works on paper and parchment—drawings, prints, illuminated manuscripts, rare books, fine bindings, and literary, historical, and music manuscripts—as well as a place for conservation studies, opened in February 2002.
-Occupying the entire 5,600-square-foot fourth floor of the historic Morgan House, the Thaw Center more than doubles the size of the previous conservation facilities and will afford broader investigation, treatment, and training opportunities.
+The Thaw Conservation Center at The Morgan Library & Museum, a world-class laboratory for the conservation of works on paper and parchment—drawings, prints, photographs, illuminated manuscripts, rare books, fine bindings, and literary, historical, and music manuscripts—as well as a place for conservation studies, opened in February 2002.
+Occupying the entire 5,600-square-foot fourth floor of the historic Morgan House, the Thaw Center more than doubles the size of the previous conservation facilities and affords broader investigation, treatment, and training opportunities.
 Designated areas accommodate wet and dry conservation treatments, book conservation, matting and framing, advanced seminars, graduate internships, postgraduate fellowships, and visiting scholars.
-The Centerprovides the safest environment for the care of objects as well as for the conservators who handle them.
+The Center provides the safest environment for the care of objects as well as for the conservators who handle them.

-Reba Snyder, Conservator
+Reba Snyder, Paper Conservator

-Maria Fredericks, Drue Heinz Book Conservator
+Frank Trujillo, Drue Heinz Book Conservator